Course: Project Computer Science (CA10-320305)

 Experience has shown that it is crucial to start work on the bachelor thesis topic as soon as possible.
 It may be very useful to use time during intersession, in particular if still a number of credits need to be earned during the last semester.
 Starting work on the bachelor thesis end of April clearly is too late to achieve good results and in particular to deal with any unforseen problems.

-The bachelor thesis must be submitted electronically via grader.
+The bachelor thesis must be submitted electronically via Moodle.
 The submission deadline is a hard deadline.
 Failure to submit the thesis in time will lead to an incomplete course grade or to a fail.
 Faculty will ensure that a bachelor thesis submitted by the deadline will be graded by the grade submission deadline for graduating students.
 Note that faculty availability for thesis supervision during the summer break may be limited.

 Bachelor Thesis Presentations